-If you are looking for the best Fraser Island day trip from Hervey Bay where you get to explore the most beautiful beaches on the west coast of the island, then the Tasman Venture Remote Fraser Island Experience tour is for you!
+If you are looking for the best K’Gari (Fraser Island) day trip from Hervey Bay where you get to explore the most beautiful beaches on the west coast of the island, then the Tasman Venture Remote Fraser Island Experience tour is for you!

 Why You Need To Do The Remote Fraser Island Day Trip With Tasman Venture

 Tasman Venture takes all those logistical problems away of how to visit the remote west coast of Fraser Island, as they have a one day boat trip leaving from Hervey Bay: The Remote Fraser Island Experience.
 No 4WD is required – just bring your beach bag!